BitPadLabs/Budsy-Site/terms.md

 The App and all related intellectual property rights are owned by {{ site.company_name }} or our licensors.

 ### 6.2 Trademarks
-Budsy and related marks are trademarks of {{ site.company_name }}.
+budsyapp and related marks are trademarks of {{ site.company_name }}.
 You may not use our trademarks without our prior written consent.

 ### 6.3 User Data
 You retain ownership of all data you input into the App.
 We do not claim ownership of your personal medical information.